vesmag/Taboo/README.md

 It is possible to adjust the time given for one round in the options menu (30, 60, 120 or 180 seconds).

+For now, the game can only be played in Croatian.

 February 2016